Peiker Acustic: History

 The company relocated its head office, in 1962, to the town of Ober-Eschbach, and in 1967 the company name was also changed, to Peiker Acustic, Fabrik Elektroakustischer Geräte, Heinrich Peiker GmbH & Co.
 KG.
 Ten years later, Heinrich Peiker was awarded the Cross of Merit of the Federal Republic of Germany by the then Minister of Economics of the German state of Hesse, Heinz-Herbert Karry, in honor of his entrepreneurial and social achievements.
 The company continued to bring out new microphones and speakers.
 To ensure that the firm stayed in the family, Andreas Peiker (who had been managing director since 1981) took over as the head of the company in 1983, following the death of his father.

 Over the next few years, changes took shape within the company's portfolio: With the development of handsets for mobile telephony, the first Bluetooth hands-free kit for in-car use for Siemens, and the first digital answering machine for Alcatel, Peiker Acustic entered a new product segment as an OEM (original equipment manufacturer).
-The company's focus increasingly shifted to supplying communications solutions for the mobile phone market and automotive industry, and this gradually replaced microphone manufacturing as the mainstay of Peiker's business.
+The company's focus increasingly shifted to supplying communications for the mobile phone market and automotive industry, and this gradually replaced microphone manufacturing as the mainstay of Peiker's business.

 In 1992, the company relocated its headquarters and changed its name for the last time.
 Now, Peiker Acustic GmbH & Co.
 KG has its headquarters in the industrial zone on Max-Planck-Strasse in Friedrichsdorf.
 At the same time, Pei Tel Communications GmbH was established in the town of Teltow, in Greater Berlin.
 The new company was founded for the development and sale of the Peiker standard product range.
 In addition, the company established a partnership with ALAC GmbH, a manufacturer of multimedia hands-free kits.
 In 1993, Peiker established its first foreign subsidiary, Peiker France S.a.r.l. (now Peiker France SAS), based in Paris.
 In 1996, the company expanded its activities in North America with its new subsidiary, Peiker Acustic, Inc., originally based in Auburn, Georgia, USA.
 This branch location was ultimately relocated to Dallas, Texas in 1999.

 In 2000, Peiker succeeded, in cooperation with ELSA, in launching one of the world's first Bluetooth hands-free kits for vehicles.
 A year later, Peiker opened a technical office in Detroit.
 In 2004, another production site was opened, Peiker México, in Ciudad Juárez.
 The same year, the company also established its competency center in the town of Böblingen, Germany, dedicated primarily to speech input systems and vehicle connections.
 In 2005, Peiker developed the first full in-car integration system for the Apple iPod.
-In June 2006, Peiker dedicated its new logistics center, occupying more than 3000 m² of space, on the grounds of its headquarters in Friedrichsdorf.
-In 2008, the company decided to purchase a neighboring plot of land offering 12,000 m² of space, with an eye to further expansion.
+In June 2006, Peiker dedicated its new logistics center, occupying more than 3000 m2 of space, on the grounds of its headquarters in Friedrichsdorf.
+In 2008, the company decided to purchase a neighboring plot of land offering 12,000 m2 of space, with an eye to further expansion.